yotsubasociety/yotsubasociety.github.io/pages/ys-staff.md

 A channer with an interest in imageboards and Japanese culture for most of his teenage life.
 While a /b/tard at heart, he visits other 4chan boards such as /n/, /i/, and /an/.
 He's also knowledgeable about about Futaba Channel, iichan, 420chan, megachan, 99chan, and booru-type imageboards.
 He’s also has knowledge of copypasta, memes and imageboard culture.

+### Antonizoon

+[Antonizoon](http://github.com/antonizoon) is the head archivist of the [Bibliotheca Anonoma](http://github.com/bibanon/bibanon/wiki), and partners with the Yotsuba Society to collaborate on certain projects.

+He created the new Yotsuba Society website using Static HTML Jekyll, replacing the rotting Drupal 7.x engine that it used to have.

 ## YSChan Admins

 Jkid, Warsie ,mr_vile, and Xantar are the primary administrators of the Yotsuba Society Boards.
 There are two other administrators of the Yotsuba Society Boards.